Definitions | Data sources | Methodology | Publications | Links | Contact |

 In 2015, WHO proposed the use of the Robson classification (also known as the 10-group classification) as a global standard for assessing, monitoring and comparing caesarean section rates both within healthcare facilities and between them.
-The system classifies all women into one of 10 categories that are mutually exclusive and, as a set, totally comprehensive.
-The categories are based on basic obstetric characteristics that are routinely collected in all maternities (parity, number of foetuses, previous caesarean section, onset of labour, gestational age, and fetal presentation).
+The Robson classification system classifies all childbirth women into one of 10 categories that are mutually exclusive and, as a set, totally comprehensive.
+The categories are based on basic obstetric characteristics that are routinely collected in all maternities (parity, number of fetuses, previous caesarean section, onset of labour, gestational age, and fetal presentation).

 Robson groups: